MunawarRaza/prometheus/README.md

     - node_memory_Active_bytes{instance="server1"} @1663265188 offset 5m

         Note1: Above means first go to timestamp provide in unix form then go 5 minutes back before that time

-        Note2: order dose not matter for offset and @ modifires.
-We can write in either ways.

     In following example both queries are equal

     - node_memory_Active_bytes{instance="server1"} @1663265188 offset 5m
     - node_memory_Active_bytes{instance="server1"} offset 5m @1663265188

-4. offset and @ modifires both can can be used with range vector
+4. offset and @ modifires both can be used with range vector

     Let's suppose we want to go at a specific time with unix timetamp then we go 10 minutes back.
 From there we want to get the values of different time range for 2 minutes.
 Like we can say get 2 minutes data range of 10 minutes before September 15, 2024 10:00:4 PM GMT